gerrygeko/covid-data-analysis/README.md

 This web application gather and show data for the COVID-19 for the Italian area.
 It gives the possibility to arrange and visualize the data in different ways using different graphs.

-The data is collected from [Department of Protezione Civile](http://www.protezionecivile.it/attivita-rischi/rischio-sanitario/emergenze/coronavirus).
+The data is offered by [Department of Protezione Civile](http://www.protezionecivile.it/attivita-rischi/rischio-sanitario/emergenze/coronavirus).

 ## Data update
 - Data is published every day from the Department at 18:00
+- Data is collected from [Department of Protezione Civile repository](https://github.com/pcm-dpc/COVID-19)
 - Update to this application is expected slightly after

+## Technology adopted
+- Programming language adopted for the whole project is [Python](https://www.python.org/)
+- The framework used to build a web-based analytic application is [Plotly - Dash](https://plotly.com/dash/)

 ## Contact Us
 - Email: lamorte.gerardo@gmail.com